 How to choose a treatment

 Three pharmacological treatments have been proven effective through scientific testing.

 - Nicotine replacement therapies (NRTs)

-- Varenicline tablets (Champix)
+- Varenicline tablets

 Available by prescription only, varenicline – which does not contain nicotine – diminishing the satisfaction or sense of well-being that smoking provides.
 It acts on the nicotine receptors in the brain, by reducing the intensity of the desire to smoke.
 It also reduces nicotine-withdrawal symptoms.

-When to stop smoking: It is recommended that you start the treatment 1 week before quitting.
+It is recommended that you start the treatment 1 week before quitting.
 This allows the concentration of medication to increase sufficiently in your body.
 The treatment usually lasts 12 weeks, but may be extended up to 6 months.

-- Bupropion tablets (Zyban)
+- Bupropion tablets

-Available by prescription only, bupropion – which does not contain nicotine – was originally an anti-depressant, and has been discovered to be an effective smoking cessation aid.
+Available by prescription only, bupropion – which does not contain nicotine – was originally an anti-depressant, and has been discovered to also be an effective smoking cessation aid.
 The exact mechanism by which it works in smoking cessation is not known, but it has proved to reduce the need to smoke and the withdrawal symptoms.

-When to stop smoking: It is advised that you begin to take the tablets 1 week before stopping smoking to allow the medication time to take effect.
+It is advised that you begin to take the tablets 1 week before stopping smoking to allow the medication time to take effect.
 The treatment usually lasts 12 weeks, but may be extended.

 Are the treatments expensive?